Thick As Thieves Solo, Co-op, and Campaign Scope Guide

 What Co-op Players Still Need to Test

 Launch-week testing should answer the practical questions the store page cannot.
 Does the host own all story progress, or do both players retain completion state?
 Is there join-in-progress?
 Can a disconnected partner re-enter a contract without restarting?
 Are there invite-only rooms, public lobbies, or friend-code flows?
-None of that is documented in the sources reviewed so far.
+Does each player need to own a copy on the same storefront?
+None of that is documented clearly enough in the sources reviewed so far.

-This is exactly where pre-release content can still be useful.
+This is exactly where launch-day content can still be useful.
 Instead of pretending those answers exist, the guide can help readers prepare their own checklist.
 If you are planning a day-one session, test one short contract before committing a whole evening.
 Confirm voice chat plan, controller setup, and who hosts.
-That is the kind of advice that respects the reader's time even before the servers are live.
+That is the kind of advice that respects the reader's time while the live-build details are still being verified.

 Can Thick As Thieves be played solo?